javascript-tutorial/en.javascript.info/1-js/02-first-steps/03-strict-mode/article.md

 1. First, all modern browsers support it.
 Only outdated ones like Internet Explorer 9 and below do not.
 2. Second, the modern JavaScript actually forces us into the strict mode.
 There are several modern language features like "classes" and "modules" that enable strict mode automatically.
 So, it's hard to evade it.

-Here in the tutorial all code (except where said otherwise) works in `"use strict"`.  but we'll still note the subtle differences of what happens if you forget it or if the visitor has an outdated browser.
-So you will also be able to write a code that also works for old IE if you'd like that.
+Here in the tutorial all code (where not explicitly noted otherwise) works in `"use strict"`.
+We concentrate on modern JavaScript.
+But there will be notes about what happens without `"use strict"`, so that you can understand what's going on if you forget it or if you're working with an outdated script that doesn't have it.

 ## Summary